Manuel Roxas: Laurel government

-During the Japanese occupation, Roxas was in charge of the rice procurement agency for the collaborationist government from 1943 onward, which helped Japan exploit its the Philippines by gathering up the rice harvests to feed the Japanese forces in Southeast Asia.
-The ruthless policies of confiscating rice harvests pushed many of the Filipino peasantry to the brink of starvation and made Roxas into one of the most hated men in the Philippines.
+Post-war

 Roxas served in the Laurel government until April 1945, when he surrendered to American forces at Baguio.
-After his capture, MacArthur announced that Roxas was really a resistance fighter.
-It appears that MacArthur was blackmailed by Roxas, who threatened to reveal the guaranty he accepted in 1942.
-This was especially the case as MacArthur had ambitions to run as the candidate of the Republican Party for the 1944 United States presidential election.
-MacArthur's political ambitions were an open secret at the time, because in early 1944, letters between MacArthur and Congressman Albert Miller were leaked to the press.
-In his letters to Miller, MacArthur expressed his loathing for President Franklin D. Roosevelt and the New Deal, and dropped broad hints that he would be willing to accept the Republican nomination for the presidential election to be held after the war.
+After his capture, MacArthur publicized Roxas' contributions to the resistance movement.
+MacArthur may have been blackmailed by Roxas, who threatened to reveal the guaranty he accepted in 1942.
+This was dangerous for The General, as MacArthur had ambitions to run as the candidate of the Republican Party for the 1944 United States presidential election.
+MacArthur's political ambitions were an open secret at the time.
+In early 1944, letters between MacArthur and Congressman Albert Miller were leaked to the press, wherein MacArthur expressed his criticism of the policies of President Franklin D. Roosevelt and the New Deal, and dropped hints that he would be willing to accept the Republican nomination for the presidential election to be held after the war.

 Shortly after his capture, Roxas told the Americans that he wanted the United States to keep its military bases in the Philippines after independence in 1946, and promised to use all of his influence to persuade the Filipino congress to accept independence on those terms.
 Buhite wrote that by pardoning Roxas, MacArthur "...undermined his ability to treat other collaborators more harshly".
 Beyond his presidential ambitions, MacArthur had additional reasons to treat Roxas leniently.
-MacArthur had a low opinion of the average Filipino and believed that the men of the hacendado class were only people capable of providing the Philippines with competent leadership.
-The general felt that whatever Roxas and the other hacendados had done during the Japanese occupation was irrelevant compared to the need to have the haendados continue as the dominant group as MacArthur believed that the Philippines would descend into anarchy without the leadership of the haendados.
+MacArthur believed that the men of the hacendado class, such as Roxas, were capable of providing the Philippines with competent leadership.
+The general felt that whatever Roxas and the other hacendados had done during the Japanese occupation was irrelevant compared to the need to have the haendados continue as the dominant group as MacArthur believed that the Philippines would descend into anarchy without the leadership of the educated class which had been responsible for governance since the time of the Spanish.